gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 and `1.2.3.4` is the IP address of your load balancer; generally NGINX ([see requirements](#requirements)).
 How to set up the DNS record is beyond the scope of this document; you should check with your DNS provider.

-Alternatively you can use free public services like [nip.io](http://nip.io) which provide automatic wildcard DNS without any configuration.
-Just set the Auto DevOps base domain to `1.2.3.4.nip.io`.

 Once set up, all requests will hit the load balancer, which in turn will route them to the Kubernetes pods that run your application(s).